aces/Loris/modules/instrument_manager/README.md

 which are the responsibility of the instruments themselves, nor does it concern itself with the creation of instruments which is the responsibility of the `instrument_builder` module or PHP programmer.
-The test battery is also managed seperately directly from the database.
+The test battery is also managed separately directly from the database.

 ## Permissions